Kim Komando: Career

 Kim Komando started out in sales, working for IBM, AT&T and Unisys.
-At Unisys, she sold mainframe systems.
+At Unisys, she sold mainframe computer systems.
 She sold Honeywell a Unisys system valued at $11 million.
 Komando wrote a column about computers for the Arizona Business Gazette while hosting a call-in talk show on computers.
 It aired late at night on KFYI in Phoenix, Arizona.

-In 1992, she formed "The Komando Corporation" with her as President/CEO and her mother as Secretary.
+In 1992, she formed "The Komando Corporation" with herself as President/CEO and her mother as Secretary.
 She quit sales at Unisys to focus on her syndicated newspaper column and radio show.
 However, she was only earning $60 a week from the column and show combined.
 Komando developed computer training tapes that she wrote, hosted, and called Komputer Tutor, which she sold via an infomercial.
 Over 150,000 tapes were sold for $80 to $120 each.
 The second generation of tapes included Prodigy.
 America Online was included with the third generation of tapes.
 Kim Komando negotiated a role running the computer section on AOL's site.
 The domain Komando.com hosted "Kim Komando's Komputer Klinic" for several years.

-Komando was the Technology Editor of Popular Mechanics Magazine from 1995 to 1998.
+Komando was the Technology Editor of Popular Mechanics magazine from 1995 to 1998.
 She has been a weekly columnist for USA Today since February 2002.
 She has written 12 books on computers and technology.

 Through her charitable trust, she sponsors a scholarship for students on her path, female CIS students at her alma mater, W. P. Carey School of Business at ASU.